jakeleboeuf/dnw/README.md

 ## Pushing to this repo
 -------

-Work locally and push updates to this repo.
-Updates will be pushed to the dnw theme @ dev.jklb.co/theems
+Work locally and submit a pull request when you're ready.
+Updates to this repo will be pushed to the dnw theme @ dev.jklb.co/theems

 Please use this workflow!